Un1xG0d/StarStream/README.md

 You will also need an [OpenAI API key](https://openai.com/blog/openai-api) to handle the audio-to-text transcriptions.

+You will have to set up an [ngrok token](https://ngrok.com/) as well to expose the Flask app to the internet without any additional setup like port forwarding.

 Once you have these, create a `.env` file in the root project directory and populate it with your personal tokens:
 ```
 IPINFO_TOKEN=xxxxxxxxxxxxxx
+NGROK_AUTHTOKEN=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 OPENAI_API_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```